-Summary: Wimmics1 is a proposal for a joint research team between INRIA Sophia Antipolis -Méditerranée and I3S (CNRS and University of Nice - Sophia Antipolis).
-The research fields of this team are graph-based knowledge representation, reasoning and operationalization to model and support actors, actions and interactions in web-supported epistemic communities.
+Summary: Wimmics is a proposal for a joint research team between INRIA Sophia Antipolis -Méditerranée and I3S (CNRS and University of Nice - Sophia Antipolis).
+The research fields of this team are graph-oriented knowledge representation, reasoning and operationalization to model and support actors, actions and interactions in web-based epistemic communities.